viamrobotics/docs/docs/program/extend/_index.md

 - Various types and models of hardware [components](/components).
 - High-level functionality exposed as [services](/services).

-You might want to use a hardware component to build your robot that is not built-in to the RDK.
+However, you may want to use a hardware component to build your robot that is not built-in to the RDK.
 Alternatively, you might want to add new functionality to an existing model of component or create a custom service for your robot to use.
 You can extend Viam in these and other ways by creating and using custom resources.